BlueWinds/WarTechIIC/Flareups.md

 ## How Flareups proceed
 When initially generated, flareups are in "countdown", a random number of days chosen based on the `[min, max]` values in `availableFor` in `extendedContracts/Attack.json` / `extendedContracts/Raid.json`.
 Nothing will happen until that many days pass - the attacker and defender are mustering their forces, preparing for the coming confrontation.

 When the countdown reaches 0, the flareup begins ticking.
-Every `daysBetweenMissions` days, one side or the other - chosen with a coinflip - will lose between `combatForceLossMin` and `combatForceLossMax` points.
+Every three days, one side or the other - chosen with a coinflip - will lose between `combatForceLossMin` and `combatForceLossMax` points.
 When one side reaches 0, the *next time a mission would occur* the flareup ends.

 ### How Flareups end
 When a raid concludes, the attacker gets + 1 to their `WIIC_{faction}_attack_strength` if they won, and -1 if they lost for the next `raidResultDuration` days.
 Similarly the defender with `WIIC_{faction}_defense_strength`.